 We implemented the data preprocessing step in the GEE platform.
 First, we used the quality layer in the Landsat surface reflectance data to remove clouds and shadows.
 Thus, all available clear-sky pixels can be used to enrich the Landsat observations.
 Second, we excluded non-maize areas using the maize map, which can significantly reduce the computational requirement.
-Third, we calculated the EVI indicator using Eq.
-(1) to minimize the impact of soil and clouds; meanwhile, it is sensitive to vegetation growth and dormancy (Huang et al., 2019a; Li et al., 2019).
+Third, we calculated the EVI indica-